Zoe R. Donaldson: Early life and education

 Donaldson completed her PhD in Neuroscience in 2009, and moved to New York City to pursue her postdoctoral training at Columbia University under the mentorship of René Hen.
 In Hen's lab, Donaldson probed the role of the Serotonin 1A autoreceptor in behavior.
-She first examined how suppression of 5-HT1A signalling in the raphe neurons early in life impacted anxiety and social behaviors.
-Donaldson found that this early life decrease in 5-HT1A signalling led to increased anxiety and decreased social interaction later in life.
-After seeing how early life modulation of 5-HT1R signalling impacted behavior later and predisposition to disease-like states, Donaldson then honed in on a specific polymorphism in this 5-HT1AR promoter that had been previously linked with psychiatric diseases.
-Donaldson found that the rs6295G allele of 5-HT1AR is associated with increased risk for substance abuse, psychiatric hospitalization, and suicide attempts.
+She first examined how suppression of 5-HT_{1A} signalling in the raphe neurons early in life impacted anxiety and social behaviors.
+Donaldson found that this early life decrease in 5-HT_{1A} signalling led to increased anxiety and decreased social interaction later in life.
+After seeing how early life modulation of 5-HT_{1}R signalling impacted behavior later and predisposition to disease-like states, Donaldson then honed in on a specific polymorphism in this 5-HT_{1A}R promoter that had been previously linked with psychiatric diseases.
+Donaldson found that the rs6295G allele of 5-HT_{1A}R is associated with increased risk for substance abuse, psychiatric hospitalization, and suicide attempts.
 When they probed the expression of HTR1 in the brains of donors with the allele, they found that patterns of disrupted transcription correlated with depression and suicide.